2025-2026 Edition

 The Barnard Application

-The Barnard Application consists of two parts - the Application and the Writing Supplement.
-Both can be submitted via the Common Application.
-Barnard also participates in the Questbridge program.
+Barnard uses the Common Application.
 A non-refundable fee of $75 must accompany the application.
 Students may submit payment directly through the Common Application website.
-Students with significant financial hardship can request a fee-waiver through the applications.
+Students with significant financial hardship can request a fee waiver through the application.
+Barnard also participates in the Questbridge program.

 Secondary School Preparation

 Each candidate for admission should present a college preparatory program from an accredited secondary school or an equivalent education representing a four-year course of study.
-Our most competitive applicants have taken four years of each of the five core subject areas: English, math, science, foreign language, and social science, during their high school years.
-They have also pursued advanced, honors, or AP or IB where available.
+Our most competitive applicants have taken four years of each of the five core subject areas –English, math, science, foreign language, and social science – during their high school years.
+They have also pursued advanced, honors, or AP or IB, where available.
 We do understand that curriculums at schools vary; we are seeking students who have challenged themselves academically and pursued a program that provides them with good breadth.
-Students should discuss all their options with their guidance counselor to ensure they are making rigorous choices within the context of their curriculum and course offerings.
+Students should discuss all their options with their school counselor to ensure they are making rigorous choices within the context of their curriculum and course offerings.
 A secondary school diploma or equivalent is a requirement for enrollment at the College.

 First-Year Entrance Tests

-For students whose primary language is not English or who have not studied at a secondary school for four or more years where the primary language of instruction is English should submit scores from the Test of English as a Foreign Language (TOEFL) , the International English Language Testing System (IELTS), the Duolingo English Test or other accepted testing agencies.
+For students whose primary language is not English or who have not studied at a secondary school for four or more years where the primary language of instruction is English, Barnard requires results from one of the following tests: Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test

 Recommendation Letters

 Another important part of the first-year application is the submission of three recommendations, one from the high school counselor and two from academic teachers.
-We require two teacher recommendations in core subjects - english, math, science, social sciences, or foreign language courses.
+The two teacher recommendations must be in core subjects: English, math, science, social sciences, or foreign language.
 While we recommend that these teachers be from your last two years of high school, we will accept recommendation letters from 10th grade teachers.
 These recommendations give the Admissions Committee additional information about the candidate’s interests, character, skills, and contributions to the classroom.

-In addition we require a letter of recommendation from your college counselor.
+In addition, we require a letter of recommendation from your high school/college counselor.
 Due to large student caseloads, we understand if your counselor is unable to send a recommendation for you.
 Please contact us if this is the case.
 If your counselor is not able to submit a recommendation, we would encourage you to send an additional teacher letter of recommendation.

 International Students

-We broadly define international students to be 1) a citizen of a country other than the United States who has been educated abroad; 2) a U.S. citizen educated abroad; or 3) a Foreign National educated in the U.S..
-International applicants follow the same application procedure and presenting the same credentials, or the regional equivalent, as domestic candidates.
-Please submit materials as described under the Application Requirements for First-Years or Transfers (no separate International Student application is required).
+Barnard broadly defines “international students” as 1) a citizen of a country other than the U.S. (foreign national) who has been attending high school in the United States or the equivalent abroad; or 2) a U.S. citizen educated abroad.
+International applicants follow the same application procedures and present the same credentials as domestic candidates, or their regional equivalents.
+Students should submit materials as described under the Application Requirements for First-Years or Transfers (no separate International Student application is required).
 In some cases, additional credentials may be required, as described below.

-In addition to any SAT/ACT requirements (see above), students whose primary language is not English or who have not studied at a secondary school for four or more years where the primary language of instruction is English should submit scores from the Test of English as a Foreign Language (TOEFL) , the International English Language Testing System (IELTS), the Duolingo English Test or other accepted testing agencies.
+In addition to any SAT/ACT requirements (see above), students whose primary language is not English or who have not studied at a secondary school for four or more years where the primary language of instruction is English should submit scores from the Test of English as a Foreign Language (TOEFL) , the International English Language Testing System (IELTS), or the Duolingo English Test.

 VISP: The Visiting International Students Program